 Besides, how many brewery pubs have a pig on a spit?

-Just as I was digging into my slider, the fellow we had initially talked to about getting a tour came to our table.
+Just as I was digging into my slider, the fellow we had initially talked to about the brewery tour came to our table.
 Turns out he was the owner of Black Duck Brewery himself, Al Owen.

-He started the tour at our table, with samples of the primary ingredients that go into beer: water, grain, and hops.
+Al began the tour at our table, with samples of the primary ingredients that go into beer: water, grain, and hops.
 The only thing missing in this demonstration was of course, yeast!

 We soon walked over to the actual brewing area where the real magic happens.
-The timber jackets are just decorative.
-Inside they’re all stainless steel:
+Black Duck Brewery has four fermenters, and seven conditioning tanks.
+The timber jackets on the tanks below are just decorative.They’re all stainless steel inside:

-They do everything in-house, including the bottling:
+They do everything in-house, including kegging and bottling:

 Currently, they produce about 50,000 litres per year.
 But they are working on a new factory, which will increase production to 500,000 litres per year!

 After the tour we went back to our table to finish lunch with two other beers, a blonde ale and a stout: